Discovering the night. Reconnecting with nature

 Cornwall is home to some of the UK’s most important dark sky environments.

 Discover the night sky, explore protected dark landscapes, and learn how darkness shapes the natural world.
-Opt to join in-person or online workshops, with an optional outdoor night environment extension.
+Opt to join in-person or online workshops, with an optional night environment extension.
 Our programs of learning opportunities combine astronomy, nature, and environmental learning under some of the darkest skies in Britain.

 Exclusive Events